 - 1/2 cup olive oil

-Peel and diced all of your potatoes into appropriately 1/2 inch cubes
+- Peel and diced all of the potatoes into appropriately 1/2 inch cubes.

-Add potatoes, olive oil, spices and herbs into a large bowl
+- Add potatoes, olive oil, spices and herbs into a large bowl, and toss them together to coat them in the mixture.

-Blend lemon juice, egg, garlic, and celery leaves in a blender or food processor until pureed
+- Blend the lemon juice, egg, garlic, and celery leaves in a blender or food processor until pureed.

-Add the olive oil in a slow and steady stream to while blending until it is a thick emulsion
+- Add the olive oil in a slow and steady stream from the top of the blender, while blending until it is a thick, creamy mixture.

-Scoop into a small bowl and mix in salt, pepper, and rosemary
+- Scoop the mixture into a small bowl and mix in the salt, pepper, and rosemary.